 Here are some of the tests that may be done to help determine if you do have sepsis.

 Complete blood count (CBC): A CBC is a common blood test.
-It measures, among other things, how many white blood cells are circulating in your blood.
+It measures how many white blood cells are circulating in your blood, among other things.
 White blood cells (also called leukocytes) fight bacteria, viruses, and other organisms your body identifies as a danger.
 A higher than normal amount of WBCs in your blood could mean that you have an infection.
-Too few WBCs can indicate that you’re at risk of developing an infection, however.
+Too few WBCs can indicate that you’re at risk of developing an infection.

 Lacate: Your organs may produce lactic acid when they are not receiving enough oxygen.
 This can be caused by intense exercise, heart failure, or serious infection, among other conditions.
 A high level of lactic acid caused by infection can be an important clue that you have sepsis.